Hotmoka/hotmoka/tutorial/Takamaka.md

 ```

 Some constant signatures follow,
-that will simplify the call to methods and constructors later.
+that simplify the calls to methods and constructors later.
 The constructor of `Main` creates a Hotmoka node,
 installs `auction-0.0.1-SNAPSHOT.jar` in it and creates
 four accounts.
 It stores the node